Shivangisharma4/Shivangisharma4/README.md

 </div>

 ### 01. ABOUT
 I build high-performance web tools and contribute to the AI ecosystem.
-Based in Bhopal, India.
+Based in India.

 ### 02. STACK
 **Languages** &nbsp; `JavaScript` `TypeScript` `Python` `Java` `Solidity`